Dazzlineirene/employee_salary_analysis/README.md

 - Which job titles earn above-average salaries?
 - How does salary differ by department and job title?

+## Key findings
+- Highest average salary - "The Sales department had the highest average salary ($80667.605)
+- Job title that earn above average salares - "Job title that earn abover average salares are senior staff, staff and manager.

 ## Key Insights
 - Certain departments consistently offer higher average salaries.
 - Senior job titles earn significantly more than entry-level roles.
 - Salary variation is more influenced by job title than department.
 - A small number of employees earn disproportionately high salaries.

+## Key Insights
+ The analysis utilized multi table JOINS, agrregate function and subuert with the HAVING clause to compare the average salary against the job title.

 ## Conclusion
 This project demonstrates my ability to use SQL to analyze real-world employee data, apply aggregations and filters, and extract meaningful business insights.